AimegaelBoudzoumou/SQL-Oracle-Database/Module_1_Tables.md

 /path/to/file/toys.csv\
 This file must be accessible to the database server.
 You cannot use external tables to read files on your machine!

+## Temporary Tables
+Temporary tables store session specific data.
+Only the session that adds the rows can see them.
+This can be handy to store working data.\\
+There are two types of temporary table in Oracle Database: global and private.